Deadly ice storm cripples roads, threatens 44 million Americans

-An ice storm crawling across America's midsection — threatening about 44 million people from Texas to the Mid-Atlantic — continues to freeze roadways and create treacherous driving conditions.
+An ice storm crawling across America's midsection this weekend — threatening about 44 million people from Texas to the Mid-Atlantic — is freezing roadways and creating treacherous driving conditions.

 The storm is already being blamed for three deaths.
-Two died in Missouri after a van carrying 12 people on Saturday morning rolled over on a highway north of Kansas City, ejecting the driver.
-A truck driver died west of Weatherford, Oklahoma, after losing control of his semi on Interstate 40, where icy surfaces caused a least a dozen accidents nearby.
+One person died Saturday morning in Missouri after a van carrying 12 people rolled over on a highway north of Kansas City, ejecting the driver.
+Meanwhile, near Weatherford, Oklahoma, a truck driver died after losing control of his semi on Interstate 40, where icy surfaces caused at least a dozen accidents.

-Officials were also investigation a possible weather-related fatal crash on Interstate 55, north of Crystal City, Missouri.
+On Friday, a person was killed in a crash on Interstate 55, north of Crystal City, Missouri, amid the poor conditions.

-Meanwhile, two people suffered minor injuries in a 20-car pileup Friday night in Wichita, Kansas, police said, one of several accidents caused by the icy roads.
+Police in Wichita, Kansas, said two people suffered minor injuries in a 20-car pileup Friday night, one of several accidents caused by the icy roads.

 The Kansas Army National Guard had already mobilized in advance of Saturday's storm, designating roughly 200 guardsmen to patrol key roads and help motorists stranded by the weather.
 The teams of soldiers are providing emergency transportation for law enforcers and other emergency responders, and prepared to make warming stations available at local armories.